LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Declarations/Subroutine/Subroutine.md

-A subroutine may be written so that it expects to obtain one or more data values from the calling program (to replace its parameters or formal parameters).
-The calling program provides actual values for these parameters, called arguments.
+A subroutine may be written so that it expects to obtain one or more data values upon being called.
+The calling program provides actual values for these parameters, known as arguments.

 Different programming languages may use different conventions for passing arguments:

 Call by value: Arguments are evaluated and copy of the value is passed to subroutine